 You must not use someone else's number, nor let someone else use yours.
 Imagine the anxiety caused to either set of relatives and friends in the event of misidentification should there be a medical emergency.

 Your tag is enclosed with your event pack.
 It must be fixed to your running shoes using the provided wire twist ties.
 If you need additional instructions, or wire twist ties to fix the IPICO Sports Tag, these can be collected from our information point in Green Park on Race Day.

 The tag contains a passive transponder and this will be used to provide your finishing time.
 If you do not wear your tag then the system will not record you finishing and therefore we will not be able to provide you with a finishing time.
 Official results will be based on the elapsed time taken by each runner between crossing the mats at the Start Line and the Finish Line.
 When you cross the Finish Line, we have teams of helpers to remove the tag from your shoe - you do not need to do anything apart from follow the marshals' instructions.
 Please do not fix the tag through your shoelaces; if you do we will have to cut your laces to get the tag back!

 Before leaving home

-Make sure you have the following: running number and safety pins, IPICO Sports Tag and wire twist ties to fix it to your shoe (better still, attach it to your shoe before you leave home for the race), your kitbag and baggage label with running number printed on, and your Final Instructions magazine!
+Make sure you have the following: running number and safety pins, IPICO Sports Tag and wire twist ties to fix it to your shoe (better still, attach it to your shoe before you leave home for the race), your kitbag and baggage label with your unique baggage number printed on, and access to your Final Instructions.

 If you lose any of these items before the day they can be replaced - you should come to the information point as soon as you arrive.
 There is a £10 charge to replace a lost IPICO Sports Tag, which will be payable on the day by cash, cheque or credit card before a new tag is issued.